ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 ## Provision two servers for the PHP application
 {: app_servers}

-1. Go to the catalog in the {{site.data.keyword.Bluemix}} console, and select the [Virtual Server](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) service from the Infrastructure section.
+1. Go to the catalog in the {{site.data.keyword.Bluemix}} console, and select the [{{site.data.keyword.virtualmachinesshort}}](https://console.bluemix.net/catalog/infrastructure/virtual-server-group) service from the Infrastructure section.
 2. Select **Public Virtual Server** and then click **Create**.
 3. Configure the server with the following:
    - Set **Name** to **app1**